• Home

 Use the sell-by date as a guide as well as your nose to determine whether or not a piece of meat is safe for consumption rather than going by color.

-Knowing this fact and realizing it’s a marketing technique will help you find all sorts of beef cuts on markdown that others are passing over.
+Knowing this fact and realizing it’s a marketing technique will help you find all sorts of steak cuts on markdown that others are passing over.
 Go forth and save money, my friends.

 Chuck Eye Steak vs. Ribeye